Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Changes in waste production: Unusual stool or absence of waste

-Creating an Optimal Post-Feeding Environment
+Creating a Good Post-Feeding Environment

 You can support your axolotl’s natural post-meal routine by making the tank a comfortable place to digest: